OpenMined/PyDP/README.md

 # PyDP

-In today's data-driven world, where data analytics is used by the Researchers or Data Scientists to create better models or innovative solutions for a better future!
-They often tend to handle sensitive or personal data, which brings in some privacy concerns.
-For example, sometimes, AI models can memorize details about the data they've trained on and could 'leak' these details later on.
-Differential privacy is a framework (using math) for measuring this leakage and reducing the possibility of it happening.
+In today's data-driven world, data analytics is used by researchers or data scientists to create better models or innovative solutions for a better future.
+These models often tend to handle sensitive or personal data, which brings in some privacy concerns.
+For example, some AI models can memorize details about the data they've trained on and could leak these details later on.
+Differential privacy is a mathematical framework for measuring this privacy leakage and reducing the possibility of it happening.

 This is where PyDP comes in.
 PyDP is a Python wrapper for Google's [Differential Privacy](https://github.com/google/differential-privacy) project.
 The library provides a set of ε-differentially private algorithms, which can be used to produce aggregate statistics over numeric data sets containing private or sensitive information.
-Thus, helping us achieve better privacy.
+Thus, PyDP is helping us achieve better privacy.

 **Things to remember about PyDP :**

-- :rocket: Features Differentially Private Algorithmic functions as part of the 0.1.1 dev release, added to carrots demo such as BoundedMean, BoundedSum, Max, Count Above, Percentile, Min, Median , etc.
+- :rocket: Features differentially private algorithms including: BoundedMean, BoundedSum, Max, Count Above, Percentile, Min, Median, etc.
-- All the computation methods mentioned above, use Laplace noise only.
+- All the computation methods mentioned above use Laplace noise only.
 (Other noise mechanisms will be added soon... :smiley:)
 - :fire: Currently supports Linux and OSX.
 (Windows coming real soon... :smiley:)
 - :star: Supports all the Python 3+ versions.